jhtechIL/BitDefender-PowerShell/README.md

 ![Service Name](bdgzLinkCopy.png)

-Paste download link into the `bdur` when you right click your target clients name in the RMM.
+Paste download link into the `bdurl` when you right click your target clients name in the RMM.

 ![Service Name](bdgvCustFieldLink.png)